What hides behind Meteorite 411? Tue 12 May 2026

 The form is evidently due to the greater exposure of the forward corners of the falling meteorite to the heat and friction of the atmosphere.
 These corners, as represented in the accompanying diagram (Fig. 17), are worn away more rapidly than interior portions.

-It explains 10-ton nickel-iron alloy cones like Morito:
+Fig 17 explains 10-ton nickel-iron alloy cones like Mexico's Morito:

 Allegedly.
 Source: Meteorites; their structure, composition, and terrestrial relations, Oliver Cummings Farrington, 1915, p57